Pommala-LLC/SPHUTA-TwinMapper-Docs/README.md

 TwinMapper is a compile-time-first, schema-driven code generation and mapping platform for Java.
 It generates strongly typed DTOs, enums, binders, validators, metadata, and typed object mappers from fixed YAML, JSON, and BPMN definitions.
 It provides runtime document binding and typed layer-to-layer object mapping without reflection-heavy inference or heuristic mapping as the core behavior.

+TwinMapper is built on Spring ecosystem defaults and integrates naturally with Spring Boot, Spring Validation, Spring Conversion, and Spring configuration patterns.
+Rather than assembling multiple external tools, TwinMapper provides a unified Spring-first platform for definition-driven binding, object mapping, validation, and code generation.
+Its closest direct competitors are MapStruct and ModelMapper.

 ---

 ## What TwinMapper solves